-If you want to join the conversation, tell us who you've been celebrating or learning more about during Black History Month.
+Join the conversation and tell us who you've been remembering and celebrating during Black History Month.

-Perhaps you’ve been learning about a famous historical figure, a celebrity or current public figure.
+Perhaps you're learning about a famous historical figure, a celebrity or current public figure.
 Or you just want to celebrate a friend or family member who you're particularly proud of.

 Whatever the case, please share your recommendations and stories in the Comments section, below.

 "He’d also just talk over people, including me.
 And my reaction was not me at my best.
 I just sat there in a passive-aggressive huff. " - Simon Bell

 One of the few spaces that can have real impact in improving LGBTQ+ equality is the workplace.
 But it takes effort; and it's not only up to our LGBTQ+ colleagues.
 It's up to the rest of us, too.

 "Mental health issues make people feel uncomfortable.
 I'm not talking about people who suffer them, I mean the people who don't." - Keith Jackson